cilium/cilium.io/src/posts/2022-11-03-constellation/index.md

 Now that we [have a test case](https://github.com/edgelesssys/cilium/blob/d465085df155502267589f782801c63f3d08dd40/test/k8s/datapath_configuration.go#L631), we can begin to develop a solution.
 We call it the strict mode.

-With Constellation we are in the unique position that we control the whole underlying stack, including the Kubernetes and Cilium bootstrapping process.
+With Constellation, we are uniquely positioned to control the whole underlying stack, including the Kubernetes and Cilium bootstrapping process.
 Therefore, we can automatically deploy and configure Cilium with our strict mode.

 We define the following constraints for our strict mode: